-If you become aware of the violation of any law, rule or regulation by the Company, whether by its officers, employees, directors, or any third party doing business on behalf of the Company, it is your responsibility to report promptly the matter to your supervisor or the Company's General Counsel or you may contact the Company's third-party ethics hotline provider at 844-254-3066 or via the web intake site www.univstainless.ethicspoint.com.
+If you become aware of the violation of any law, rule or regulation by the Company, whether by its officers, employees, directors, or any third party doing business on behalf of the Company, it is your responsibility to report promptly the matter to your supervisor or the Company's General Counsel.
 While it is the Company's desire to address matters internally, nothing in this Code should discourage you from reporting any illegal activity, including any violation of the securities laws, antitrust laws, environmental laws or any other federal, state or foreign law, rule or regulation, to the appropriate regulatory authority.
 Employees, officers and directors shall not discharge, demote, suspend, threaten, harass or in any other manner discriminate or retaliate against an employee because he or she reports in good faith any such violation, unless it is determined that the report was made with knowledge that it was false.
 This Code should not be construed to prohibit you from testifying, participating or otherwise assisting in any local, state or federal administrative, judicial or legislative proceeding or investigation.